WHEN A TREE GROWS ACROSS A BOUNDARY – AND CAUSES A NUISANCE

 Do you remember Flap Your Wings?
 It’s a great children’s book by P.D.
-Eastman, a story in which Mr. and Mrs. Bird suddenly find an oversize egg in their nest, placed there by a well-meaning stranger who found the orb on the ground and wrongly deduced it had fallen from the tree.
+Eastman, a favorite of my grandson Ezra (almost 2-1/2) a story in which Mr. and Mrs. Bird suddenly find an oversize egg in their nest, placed there by a well-meaning stranger who found the orb on the ground and wrongly deduced it had fallen from the tree.
 They love and care for the egg, but it hatches into something that unexpectedly becomes a real nuisance in their nest.
 A great book with a happy ending… but no spoiler alert needed here.
 We won’t tell you what hatched.

 The Holmbergs argued that the tree was a nuisance, and demanded that the Bergins remove it.
 The Bergins argued that the tree was a boundary tree, and it thus belonged to both the neighbors and to them commonly.
 They thus could not be seen to be maintaining a nuisance.

 The Court disagreed with the Bergins’ defense, ultimately adopting the rationale of the Colorado case of Rhodig v.
 Keck.
 It was the intent of the parties, the Court ruled, not the location of the tree, that governed whether the tree was a boundary tree.

 Here, the Bergins planted and maintained the tree exclusively.
 They and the Holmbergs neither treated nor intended the elm to be a boundary tree.
 Instead, the tree ended up straddling the boundary only by an accident of growth.
 No matter where the tree had grown to encompass, it remained the Bergins’ tree, and the court found it to be a nuisance.